Insulted. Belarus Worldwide Readings Project: A Second Play: Voices of the New Belarus

 As of late 2021, readings, videos or productions of Voices of the New Belarus had been mounted in the U.S., the U.K., Ukraine, Slovakia, the Czech Republic, Poland, Finland, Germany and Taiwan.
 Russian actress/director Oksana Mysina made a film with Russian and Belarusian actors, politicians, journalists and a musician performing the characters.
-It has been published in English (Plays International & Europe, Winter 2021) and in Polish (Dialog, January 2022).
+It has been published twice in English (Plays International & Europe, Winter 2021, and in the Two Plays of Revolution collection) and in Polish (Dialog, January 2022).

+In the summer of 2023, Kureichik himself created a so-called art installation film of the work that added two new characters - Nobel Peace Prize winner Ales Bialiatski and civic activist Polina Sharendo-Panasiuk.
+The role of Bialiatski in this version was read by the renowned historian Timothy Snyder.